Ayahuasca EN

 “What you don’t know doesn’t hurt you.”

-Our ego tries to control this by rationalizing, but in doing so, we distance ourselves further from our feelings.
-We suppress these feelings, yet we will continue to face triggers that press our pain buttons in the day to day life.
+In daily life our ego tries to control this by rationalizing, but in doing so, we distance ourselves further from our feelings.
+We suppress these feelings, yet we will continue to face triggers that press our pain buttons.

 Ayahuasca & our consciousness